Snowmass provides several key elements of a memorable and seamless trip at no cost to you…

 The hiking and biking in Snowmass is so unique we have a website dedicated to each for you to use as a resource.
 HikeSnowmass.com and BikeSnowmass.com will help you pick and choose where you want to go based on your skill level, the type of trail you want to hike/ride and all the other essential information needed such as parking info and town maps.
 Check them out using the links above.

 Free events are a big part of Snowmass’ character in the summer.
-From legendary events such as the Snowmass Balloon Festival and Snowmass Demo Days, you’re sure to find an enjoyable event at no cost.
+From legendary events like the Snowmass Balloon Festival to weekly on-goings like Friday on the Mall, you’re sure to find an enjoyable event at no cost.

-A long-time Snowmass tradition for locals and visitors alike, the Snowmass Free Concert Series is celebrating its 27th season in 2018, playing host to 10 open-air Thursday night concerts slopeside on Fanny Hill and two bonus Saturdays (June 9 and July 21).
+A long-time Snowmass tradition for locals and visitors alike, the Snowmass Free Concert Series is back for 2021, playing host to open-air Thursday night concerts slopeside on Fanny Hill.
 Check out this year’s schedule here.

 You don’t need a car, or even an Uber, when you’re in Snowmass.
 The Snowmass Village Shuttles provides free service to almost any location in the Village, including the Snowmass Center (grocery store), Snowmass Recreation Center, Base Village and the Snowmass Mall.
 Want to pop into Aspen?
 Free RFTA (Roaring Fork Transportation Authority) buses to Aspen depart every 30 minutes from the Snowmass Mall or Base Village.
 The Snowmass Village Shuttle’s website helps you find your route based on where you’re staying and you can find Aspen and Roaring Fork Valley bus information at RFTA.com.